Bachelor of Arts/Master of International Relations

 - human rights and international law

 There is no better way to learn about IR than by gaining hands-on international experience.
 As leaders in mobility, we work with you to tailor your international experience depending on your study major or geographic interest around the world.
 You can even apply your knowledge to real-world scenarios by gaining professional experience through an internship.
+Be supported by Deakin to design your internship.
+Choose from 600+ employers or craft your own.
 Spend time immersing yourself in organisations including NGOs, agencies and private sector corporations and arm yourself with skills that prepare you for the industry.

 Career opportunities